Handbook for Students Enrolled in MatSE Graduate Programs

 The preliminary examination will be administered by a committee consisting of a minimum of four voting faculty members, including at least one member from outside of the student’s Concentration Area (or Department).
 The Thesis Advisor will normally chair the committee, but if that person is not a member of the Graduate Faculty and/or the Department, the Academic Advisor will act as the chair.
 At least three of the voting members must be members of the Graduate Faculty and at least two must be tenured.
 A majority of the committee must be members of the Department faculty with greater than 50% appointments.
 The members of the committee must be approved by the Director of Graduate Studies.

-Students should submit the preliminary examination form to the Department secretary at least three (3) weeks prior to the proposed date.
+Students should submit the preliminary examination form to the Department Graduate Programs Coordinator at least three (3) weeks prior to the proposed date.
 It is the student’s responsibility to identify a date on which all the committee members can meet for 2 hours, and to reserve a conference room and necessary equipment (e.g., projector).
 The form is available at: https://matse.illinois.edu/academics/graduate-programs/graduate-program-forms .
-You are also required to complete an on-line DARS audit of your progress towards the coursework requirements and attach a printout to the form.
+You are also required to attach an unofficial transcript.
 The purpose of the audit is to identify any remaining coursework requirements (especially, any omissions).
 The student will write a proposal of no more than 4000 words – excluding references, figure captions, and data tables – and deliver it to each member of his/her committee at least two weeks before the examination.
 The proposal should include the following sections, with literature references inserted in journal format as specified by the American Institute of Physics or by the American Chemical Society.
 Due to the length limitation, the statements will need to be highly focused.
 It is not acceptable to use the manuscript of a publication as the proposal document.

 - A statement of the problem to be solved, i.e., the ways in which the leading edge of knowledge will be advanced by this thesis research.